FederatedLearningAalto/FederatedLearningAalto.github.io/index.md

 title: "CS-E4740 Federated Learning - At a Glance"
 ---

-This course spans six modules (M1,...M6).
-Each module consists of a lecture (L1,...,L6) and an assignment (A1,...,A6).
-Lectures take place each Monday during 16:15-18.00.
-Each assignment will be discussed during an Exercise session each Wed. during 16:15-18.00.
-Below you find the precise dates for lectures, exercises and the submission deadlines (DL) for the assignments.
+This course is structured into six modules (M1 through M6).
+Each module comprises:

+- **Lecture**: Delivered on **Mondays from 16:15 to 18:00**.
+- **Assignment**: Accompanying each lecture, assignments require to implement concepts in Python.

+Exercise sessions are held on **Wednesdays from 16:15 to 18:00** to introduce and discuss the assignments.

+## Schedule

+Below are the specific dates for lectures, exercise sessions, and assignment submission deadlines (DL).

 <table class="custom-table">
   <thead>